All Episodes

 Oh, really?

-There were actually humps in the road which they didn't show there.
+There were actually humps in the road, which they didn't show there.

 Humps that were bulldozed up mounds of dirt to prevent erosion.

-It was a real crazy, panicked flight.
+And yeah, it was a real crazy panic flight.

 How far down the road, I guess still going down the mountain, right?